Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Although, given its very safe profile and lack of serious side effects in most people, laws have become more relaxed over the years and more people are taking it not just to help promote sleep, but for its other health benefits as well.
+Although, given its very safe profile and lack of serious side effects in most people, laws have become more relaxed over the years and now more people are taking it not just to help promote sleep, but for its other health benefits as well.

-What is melatonin and why it’s important
+What is melatonin and is it important?

 Potential uses for melatonin in humans

-- Sleep onset insomnia
+- Sleep onset insomnia.

-- Jet lag
+- Jet lag.

-- Shift work
+- Shift work.

-- Help increase REM sleep
+- Help increase REM sleep.

-- Traumatic brain injury
+- Traumatic brain injury.

 Other beneficial effects

-- Boosts immune system
+- Boosts immune system.

-- Anticancer effects
+- Anticancer effects.

-- Anti-diabetic effects
+- Anti-diabetic effects.

 There’s still a lot to learn about the benefits of melatonin, but it’s clear that as we age, our levels of melatonin decrease and this may contribute to some of the conditions mentioned above.
 And it might also explain why older adults have a more difficult time with sleep quality.

-Melatonin and risk of disease
+Melatonin and the risk of disease

 Lack of sleep can also be a major contributor or cause depression, anxiety, and increase the risk of accidents.
 It may also shorten one’s lifespan.